Businessman sits at desk holding coffee mug and looking at mobile phone.

 In many cases, it’s how you use a credit card that really matters.

 Using your credit card responsibly to make occasional small purchases and paying the bill on time and in full can help you build credit history without incurring interest charges on purchases.
-Closing your new credit card account might actually hurt your credit score, because it would reduce your total available credit and thus make your credit utilization ratio look higher to the credit reporting agencies.

-Instead of looking at a never-activated credit card as a possible threat to your credit score, think of the potential to use the card to help build your credit.
+Instead of looking at an un-activated credit card as a possible threat to your credit score, think of the potential to use the card to help build your credit.
 The credit card issuer has already decided that you’re creditworthy enough to receive the new card.
-As long as you can use your new credit limit responsibly, your new card can be a source of convenient spending, cash flow management, and can even help you build your credit over time.

 Next steps